stevleibelt/incubator/component/php/fork/README.md

     * taking care of optional runtime limit
     * taking care of optional memory limit
     * taking care of maximal number of sub processes
+    * provides method "setUpPOSIXSignalHandling" and "dispatchPOSIXSignal" to implement posix signal handling

 * Thread
     * the stupid simple sub process that works on a well defined task